Bhargav-Arjun/likedislike/README.md

 - **Branding matches the domain** -- "GetMe" renamed to "Getmee" throughout (sign-in screen, page title, footer) to match `getmee.vercel.app`.

+## X-inspired redesign (UI only -- no functionality changed)

+The home/profile screen (`app/[username]/page.tsx`) and item cards were restyled to match X's layout, fonts, and colors:

+- **Top bar** -- small avatar top-left (tap to open a half-open drawer with your name, social links incl. **Threads**, and a "Profile" link to Edit Profile), "iSpace" wordmark centered, notification/message icon top-right
+- **For You / Following tabs** -- text tabs with a blue underline on the active one, replacing the old thumbup/thumbdown icon tabs.
+Functionally
+  identical: For You = Likes, Following = Dislikes, same swipe gesture.
+- **Post-card items** -- small square thumbnail (not a big hero image), blue `@tag` above the title (`@movies`, `@songs`, `@food`, `@trips`, or a slugified custom category name), bold black title, X-style icon row (heart / repost / reply / share) at the bottom of each card
+- **Share button added** -- uses the native share sheet where available, falls back to copying the link
+- **Short video clips (10s max)** -- the Camera/Gallery upload buttons now
+  accept video too; anything over 10 seconds is rejected client-side before upload.
+Item cards auto-detect and render video vs. image.
+- App renamed to **iSpace** everywhere; ready for a custom icon whenever you send one over.

+No backend/data model changes were needed for the visual parts of this pass.
+Only genuinely new pieces: the `threads` profile column (MIGRATION 5 in schema.sql) and video support (reuses the existing `item-images` bucket and `image_url` column -- no schema change needed there).

+## 30-second song preview playback

+Songs added via auto-fetch now carry a real playable clip:

+- iTunes Search API returns a `previewUrl` for most tracks (~90 seconds -- that's the API's own limit; there's no free/legal way to get the full song).
+When adding a song, a small clip-picker appears: play button + slider to choose which 30-second window of that preview to use.
+- That choice is saved as `audio_preview_url` + `preview_start_seconds`
+  (MIGRATION 6 in schema.sql).
+- On the item card, the poster image gets a play/pause button overlaid on it (Spotify/Instagram-style).
+Only one song plays at a time across the whole feed -- starting one automatically pauses any other that's playing.
+- Manually-added songs (no auto-fetch match) simply won't have a play button, since there's no audio source for them.

+## Fixed: infinite loading / URL flicker on sign-in

+If a logged-in account somehow ended up without a matching row in `profiles` (for example, if a profile row got deleted while the auth account stayed, or a very early signup happened before the auto-create trigger existed), `/` and `/dashboard` used to redirect back and forth to each other forever -- showing as a stuck "loading..." screen with the URL flickering between the two.

+Both pages now try to **self-heal**: if no profile row exists, they create one directly (mirroring what the signup trigger normally does) instead of redirecting.
+If that also fails -- almost always a sign the RLS policies from `schema.sql` aren't applied -- you'll see a clear "Couldn't set up your profile" message with a retry button instead of an endless spinner.

+## Fixed: ugly/long profile URL

+The username used in the URL was being generated as a random string at signup (`userab12cd34`), completely disconnected from the person's actual name -- that's why shared links looked long and ugly.
+Saving your name in Edit Profile now auto-generates a clean slug from it (e.g. "Arjun Bhargav" -> `/arjunbhargav`, with a number appended if that's already taken).
+This only happens once, the first time -- once your URL has been customized it won't change again on later edits, so a link you've already shared never breaks.

+**Reminder on sharing the right link:** the URL to put in your Instagram bio is `getmee.vercel.app/yourusername` -- not a `vercel.com/...` link.
+Links starting with `vercel.com` are Vercel's own dashboard pages (for managing the deployment) and were never meant to be shared publicly.

+## Other fixes in this round

+- **Camera + Gallery, explicitly** — the photo upload step for food/places/custom items (anything without auto-fetch) now shows two separate buttons instead of one generic file picker: **Camera** opens the device camera directly, **Gallery** opens the photo library.
+- **Dislikes now have their own defaults** — category headings flip to read naturally on the Dislikes tab ("Movies I don't like" instead of "Movies I like"), the note field's placeholder hint changes to a dislike-flavored prompt, and both "+" buttons now default to Dislike when you're already viewing the Dislikes tab -- previously they always defaulted to Like regardless of which tab you were on.
+- **Cleaned up the empty-Dislikes message** — better spacing, color, and line length so it reads properly instead of looking cramped.

 ## Notes on scope

 - Match "percentage compatibility" between two profiles was discussed but